 CGA developed a system to manage data securely and efficiently, worked closely with partners to ensure the system mirrors the need on the ground and linked the system with payment service providers (banks and mobile network operators).
 After completion, the system was handed over to the main project team, who aims to provide financial assistance to more than 2,500 girls and their families through the duration of the project.

 We developed keeptransfers.org to track refugees across two camps, allowing us to fast-track money to out of school students during COVID-19 onset.
 Through our evidence-based advocacy and strong network in Kenya, we were able to convince the Government to use mobile money for the first time.

-CGA created https://www.keeptransfers.org/, a password protected information systems for users to view the dashboard (screenshots below) of real-time information about refugee students, who is eligible for cash transfers, who has received them, and other detailed, disaggregated information collected at field level.
-As some screenshots present below, the system also generates a variety of reports, depending on user preferences.
+keeptransfers.org is a password protected information system with a dashboard displaying real-time information about refugee students including who is eligible for cash transfers, who has received them, and other detailed, disaggregated information collected at field level.
+The system also generates a variety of reports, depending on user preferences.

 The system is also set up for users to record feedback received through the grievance redress mechanism (GRM).
-Recipients of cash transfers can call a hotline, and the collected information is reported back to project staff to record into the online systems.
-As stated above, the MISs are set up to produce numerous reports, including the GRM feedback, which CGA is working to integrate into the Cash Transfer tool so that feedback feeds directly into the system.
+Recipients of cash transfers can call a hotline and the collected information is reported back to project staff to record into the online systems.
+CGA is working to integrate into the Cash Transfer tool so that feedback feeds directly into the system.